logtown/logtown/packages/logger/README.md

 ### Adding new wrapper

 Adding wrapper as you noticed before in the example, is pretty simple operation.
-As it was notices you need to implement at least one method or pass single `function` that will work like the most advanced wrapper's function `log`.
+As it was noticed, you need to implement at least one method or pass single `function` that will work like the most advanced wrapper's function `log`.

 Example,